On $L^1$-approximation of groups: Abstract

 \section{Abstract}

-A longstanding open problem in the intersection of group theory and operator algebras is whether all groups are MF, that is, approximated by representations with respect to the operator norm.
-More generally, for $1 \leq p \leq \infty$, it has been asked by Thom \cite{ThomICM} whether there exist groups which are not approximated with respect to the Schatten $p$-norm.
-The cases of $1 < p < \infty$ were addressed in previous works \cite{DGLT, LO}.
-We settle the case $p=1$, solving a case left out by Lubotzky and Oppenheim \cite{LO}.
+A longstanding open problem in the intersection of group theory and operator algebras is whether all groups are MF, that is, approximated by asymptotic representations with respect to the operator norm.
+More generally, in his ICM address from 2018, Thom asked whether there exist groups that are not approximated with respect to the Schatten $p$-norm for $1 \leq p \leq \infty$.
+The cases of $1 < p < \infty$ were addressed in previous works of De Chiffre et al. and Lubotzky-Oppenheim.
+Here we settle the case $p=1$.